PCC Election 2024

 You can find information on the candidates standing for election in our police area at www.choosemypcc.org.uk and you will also be able to download a PDF booklet of the candidate details.

-Election 2021 - Have Your Say (Association of Police and Crime Commissioners)
+PCC Election 2024 - You Have A Voice (Association of Police and Crime Commissioners)

 The Home Office and the Electoral Commission have published a series of briefings for PCC Candidates

 Electoral Commission Guidance for Candidates and their Agents

 The sections below have been prepared by the Office of the PCC for Humberside and give an overview of the work of the Police and Crime Commissioner (PCC).

 The roles and responsibilities of the PCC come from the Police Reform and Social Responsibility Act 2011 (the Act).
 Under the Act, the PCC is required to appoint a Chief Executive and Chief Finance Officer – this site describes the roles and responsibilities of these statutory appointments.
 Details of the roles and responsibilities of the Chief Constable for Humberside Police and the Police and Crime Panel are also set out in this site.

 The respective roles of the PCC, the Police and Crime Panel and the Chief Constable, and how their functions are exercised in relation to each other, are set out in the Policing Protocol Order 2011 which was issued under the Act.
 Paragraphs 15 to 18 describe in detail the PCC’s statutory powers and legal duties.

 The term of office for the PCC is 4 years (although the first PCC’s were elected in November 2012).
 Elections take place in each subsequent fourth year.
 The 2020 election was postponed due to the coronavirus pandemic and held in May 2021 meaning incumbent PCCs have served a term of three years.
 The next PCC election is on 2nd May 2024.